Advertisement

 The story so far

-Forest first announced plans to redevelop the City Ground six years ago.
+Forest first announced plans to redevelop the City Ground six years ago, with phase one centred around knocking down and rebuilding the Peter Taylor Stand to increase the overall capacity.
 The project took a major step forward in 2022 when Rushcliffe Borough Council finally gave approval for the scheme to go ahead.

 Amid various challenges and obstacles, work is yet to begin.
 And last year the Reds' future at the stadium was thrown into doubt due to a dispute with Nottingham City Council, who own the land, over rent and a new lease.